Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The red-eyed tree frog is the most popular tree frog, inhabiting the neotropical regions of Central and South America.

 These frogs have distinctive red bulging eyes that make them instantly recognizable.
-Another thing that distinguishes them from other frogs, including their own species, is that they don’t have eyelids.
+Another thing that distinguishes them from other frogs, including their own species, is that they don’t have true eyelids.

 It also helps keep the eyes free of water and mud while the frog is wallowing in shallow ponds and other water bodies.